 The core of the project is a selection of life size portraits of living sailors, soldiers and aircrew, men and women, representing conflicts that the United Kingdom has been involved in since World War Two.

-Painted by Caroline, the 12 pictures will be hung at Stanford Hall the new rehabilitation centre in the Midlands where they will motivate others.
+Painted by Caroline, the 12 pictures now hang at DMRC Stanford Hall the new rehabilitation centre in the Midlands where they will motivate others.
+Please see this link for images and press from the day as well as Carolne’s speech

 WARpaint generates valuable funds for worthy charities and hopes to raise awareness of the effects of conflict through art.
 Many of Caroline’s sitters, themselves injured veterans, believe in the therapeutic value of art.
 They find the experience of being painted offers a chance to reflect on the impact of conflict on their lives and how they live today.
 Caroline focuses on the positive aspects of of what her sitters are doing in their day to day lives, asking open questions and allowing for a natural and easy conversation which is reflected in each painting.